pdubroy/til/node/2023-11-14-Debugging-code.md

-# Debugging code in JS libraries
+# Debug options for JS libraries

-This is a follow up to a question I asked on Twitter:
+This is a follow up to a question I asked [on Twitter](https://twitter.com/dubroy/status/1724509780369088542):

 > What are some good patterns for permanently including debugging code in a JS lib?
 >